birdortyedi/birdortyedi.github.io/_pages/about.md

 ### Recent News
+*   April 01, 2021.
+We submitted 2 reproduction reports to ML Reproducibility Challenge 2020, and one report titled "[Re]: Spatial-Adaptive Network for Single Image Denoising" was accepted to [ReScience Journal][rescience] Publication.

 *   October 11, 2020.
 A paper titled "Quaternion Capsule Networks" was accepted to [25th International Conference on Pattern Recognition][icpr2020].

 *   August 06, 2020.
 A paper titled "A Benchmark for Inpainting of Clothing Images with Irregular Holes" was accepted to